Visitor Attractions & Events Scheme

 As a direct consequence of the Covid-19 restrictions many events and attractions businesses have been prevented from trading and/or have seen a dramatic fall in visitor numbers.
 The aim, therefore, of the Events & Attractions Subsidy Scheme is to support the underlying costs of qualifying businesses to enable them to continue to trade in 2021.

-The scheme will provide support for January 2021 up to and including June 2021.
+The scheme will provide support for January 2021 and has been extended to March 2022

 The application can be made to Government from Monday 15th March 2021.